Brandon-Baker11/Configuring-Active-Directory/README.md

 In this lab, we will go through the steps of connecting a client machine to your Domain Controller (DC).
 These steps include:

 - Configure the network adapters for the VMs in Virtual Box
-- Configuring the IP Address for the DC's internal network
+- Configuring the IP Addressing for the DC's network adapters
 - Installing Active Directory Domain Services
 - Creating the domain
 - Creating an admin account for the domain